Meet the Desert Tortoise

 Desert tortoise population numbers have decreased by 50 percent over many years in southern Utah due to damaging wildfires and habitat degradation brought about by invasive plants.

-When the desert tortoise was listed as threatened in an emergency action by the US Fish and Wildlife Service in the early 1990’s, The Nature Conservancy joined with Utah’s Washington County and many other partners to create the Habitat Conservation Plan that would protect the heart of the desert tortoise population, the densest known anywhere within its range.
-Serving on the County’s Steering Committee, TNC participated in the design and creation of the Red Cliffs Desert Reserve, a 60,000-acre protected area north of the city of St. George.
-The protection of this area for the desert tortoise also brings protection to other rare and sensitive species – the gila monster, sidewinder rattlesnake, chuckwalla and peregrine falcon.
+When the desert tortoise was listed as threatened in an emergency action by the US Fish and Wildlife Service in the early 1990’s, The Nature Conservancy joined with Utah’s Washington County, Nevada's Clark County, and many other partners to create Habitat Conservation Plans that protect the heart of the desert tortoise population.
+Serving on the Washington County’s Steering Committee, TNC participated in the design and creation of the Red Cliffs Desert Reserve, a 60,000-acre protected area north of the city of St. George.
+The protection of this area for the desert tortoise also brings protection to other rare and sensitive species—the gila monster, sidewinder rattlesnake, chuckwalla and peregrine falcon.

-In 1994, TNC also acquired The Walking Box Ranch in Nevada, which was the climax of a four-year effort to protect the desert tortoise.
+In 1994, TNC also acquired Walking Box Ranch in Nevada, which was the climax of a four-year effort to protect the desert tortoise.
 This, along with two other acquisitions in the area, brings the total acres preserved by TNC in the Piute Valley to 439,000.
+Earlier, in a related action, TNC helped settle a major lawsuit over the listing of the species, which has resulted in over $1 million being allocated to desert tortoise research.